savasy/TurkishWordEmbeddings/README.md

 We conduct a variety of experiments on a huge amount of Turkish text.
 The word embedding vectors are trained by employing both continuous bag-of words (CBOW) and the skip-gram (SG) models  examining the effects of different setups with regard to the number of dimensions, training architecture, the amount of corpus and morphological analysis.
 We report that our design gives a very promising and successful results for Turkish Language.

+PAPER 2: Learning Turkish Hypernymy Using Word Embeddings

+Recently, Neural Network Language Models have been effectively applied to many types of Natural Language Processing (NLP) tasks.
+One popular type of task is discovery of semantic and syntactic regularities that support the researchers in building a lexicon.
+Word embedding representations are notably good at discovering such linguistic regularities.
+We argue that two supervised learning approaches based on word embeddings can be successfully applied to hypernym problem: Utilizing embedding offsets between word pairs and learning semantic projection to link the words.
+The offset-based model classifies offsets as hypernym or not.
+The semantic projection approach trains a semantic transformation matrix that ideally maps a hyponym to its hypernym.
+A semantic projection model can learn a projection matrix provided that there are a sufficient number of training word pairs.
+However, we argue that such models tend to learn is-a-particular hypernym relation rather than to generalize is-a relation.
+We conducted various experiments on a huge corpus in Turkish text.
+The embeddings are trained by applying both Continuous Bag-of Words and the Skip-Gram training models.
+The main contribution of the study is that the particular architecture is developed in order to apply word embedding approaches to Turkish language domain.
+We report that both projection model and offset classification model give promising and novel results for Turkish Language.